 This might sound silly but if you trick your mind into embracing this newfound role within your own body and future, you might be surprised by the positive and novel ideas your Martian comes up with to resolve current issues and create a more fruitful future for both of ya.

-Using the Habit of Smiling to Battle Depression
+Leveraging the Habit of "Smiling" to Battle Depression

 Smiling - is a cheap, simple and surprisingly effective way to battle the effects of depression.